floweredscarf/su25/labs/lab01/index.md

 ## Deliverables

 As a reminder, this assignment has an [FAQ page](faq.md).
-There are two required files, all inside the `lab02` directory:
+These are the required files, all inside the `lab01` directory:

 `TriangleDrawer.java`
 :   You should have created this class and implemented it such that `TriangleDrawerTest.java` passes.